swiftlang/swift/apinotes/README.txt

   xcrun swift -apinotes -yaml-to-binary -target x64_64-apple-ios7.0 -o $SWIFT_EXEC/lib/swift/iphonesimulator/$MODULE.apinotesc $MODULE.apinotes

 To add API notes for a system module $MODULE that does not have them yet, create a new source file $MODULE.apinotes.
-Then, add this module name to the appropriate list in CMakeLists.txt:

-  SWIFT_API_NOTES_OVERLAY_MODULES, when $MODULE already has a Swift overlay.
-One can check whether a Swift overlay exists for a given module by looking for libswift$MODULE.dylib within the appropriate platform-specific directory:

-    OSX             $SWIFT_EXEC/lib/swift/macosx
-    iOS             $SWIFT_EXEC/lib/swift/iphoneos
-    iOS Simulator   $SWIFT_EXEC/lib/swift/iphonesimulator

-  SWIFT_API_NOTES_NON_OVERLAY_MODULES, when $MODULE does not have a Swift overlay.

-Updated or newly-added API notes will be found by the compiler during the next compiler execution.
+Newly-added API notes will require re-running CMake.
+Updated API notes will be found by the build system during the next build.

 Note that Swift provides decompilation of binary API notes files via the "-apinotes -binary-to-yaml" option, which allows one to inspect